Your new-build home

 Over the first 3 or 4 weeks you should see the lawn begin to establish – the lawn will start to knit together so that you don’t notice the individual turves, and the grass will start to grow.
 As the lawn knits together, water less frequently.
 It’s better to water thoroughly every 2-3 days, than to water a little bit every day (doing the latter will usually mean that the water never gets through to the roots).

 Don’t be too hasty to mow the new lawn (although please don’t wait until it becomes a jungle!).
 The blades of grass should be at least 25mm in height, and the lawn should look like it’s knitting together well.
 Exactly how long this takes will depend on the weather and general growing conditions.
 Typically it will be around 3 weeks after laying, although it can be less in spring and early summer.

-Please contact us directly to report any defect in your home as soon as you can, so that we can arrange for it to be fixed if necessary and prevent any long-term damage.
-Defects shouldn’t be reported to the developer - they’re responsible for fixing defects for the first 12 months you’re in your home.
+Please contact us directly to report any defects (repairs needed) in your home as soon as you can, so that we can arrange for it to be fixed if necessary and prevent any long-term damage.
+We’ll send the information to the developer - they’re responsible for fixing defects for the first 12 months you’re in your home.
 We’ll let you know when we expect the repair to be done – however, some repairs may not happen until the end of the first year.

 You can also read more about defects on our aftercare in your new-build home page.